 The modern setting mixed with the original language makes for an entertaining mashup.
 Plus, a young Paul Rudd (Ant Man to any Marvel fanatics) as Paris and Harold Perrineau as a carefree, cross-dressing Mercutio?
 Sign me up.
 My students always laugh at the graphics and somewhat over-the-top theatrics and pretend they’re too cool for it.
 But by the end, they’re all yelling at the screen as Juliet wakes up just as Romeo drinks the poison.
 Every. time.

 I also love West Side Story.
 Time permitting, watch both and compare and contrast the way both directors tackle the play.
+The 2022 remake of West Side Story is also great; while I’ve not taught R&J since the film was released, I think it may garner a little more buy-in than the 1961 version.
 Throw in a song or two; some early Taylor Swift is always a good option, even if she does get the ending wrong (could lead to some good discussions on artistic license?)

 Bam!
 “Analyzing various mediums” – check.